List of wars of succession

 To inherit Holland, Ada quickly married Louis before her father was buried, triggering the Loon War.

 This is a list of wars of succession.

 Note: Wars of succession in transcontinental states are mentioned under the continents where their capital city was located.
-Names of wars that have been given names by historians are capitalised; the others, whose existence has been proven but not yet given a specific name, are provisionally written in lowercase letters (except for the first word, geographical, and personal names).
+Names of wars that historians have given names are capitalized; the others, whose existence has been proven but not yet given a specific name, are provisionally written in lowercase letters (except for the first word, geographical, and personal names).